atgreen/green-orb/README.md

 ```
 ...in your Dockerfile, to...
 ```
-ENTRYPOINT [ "orb", "-c", "config.yaml", "java", "-jar", "jar-file-name.jar" ]
+ENTRYPOINT [ "orb", "java", "-jar", "jar-file-name.jar" ]
 ```

+This assumes `green-orb.yaml` is in the current directory.
+Use the
+`-c` flag to point it elsewhere.

+The config file tells `orb` what to watch for, and what to do.
+For
-If `config.yaml` contains the following, you'll get an email every
+instance, if it contains the following, you'll get an email every time
-time your application starts up, and a thread dump every time you get
+your application starts up, and a thread dump every time you get a
-a thread pool exhausted warning.
+thread pool exhausted warning.

 ```
 channels: